Kin Vet Community Holdings Ltd

 • publicly available sources such as social media platforms

-We will only use your Personal Data when the law allows.
+We will only use your Data when the law allows.
 Most commonly, we will use your Personal Data in the following circumstances:

 Categories of individuals Categories of Personal Data Purpose of Processing Lawful Basis